swipe-org/swipe/README.md

 - a replacement of ePub, supporting flow layout
 - a programming environment where programmers write precedural code
 - a game engine

+### Design Principles

+- Domain-specific (not general purpose)
+- Declarative (not a programming environment)
+- JSON instead of XML
+- Lightweight
+- Designer friendly

 ##2.
 Document